 - Perfect Attendance; Certificate and medal.

 - A.R.
-Goal: Certificate for meeting goal each quarter.
-Highest point achiever in each grade level band receives a gift.
-Highest point achiever in the school receives a gift.
+Goal: point achiever in each grade level band receives a certificate.
+Highest point achiever in the school receives a certificate.

 - Accomplishment Recognition: At the end of the school year students who meet the requirements for each award, every quarter and semester, will receive a medal for his or her accomplishments.

 - American Legion Award

 - Linda Decker Award

 - o 8th Grade Academic Recognition